Yacht Club Terrace

 Concrete construction is not supported by the public remarks.
 Across many listings, no agent explicitly mentions concrete construction, and the small minority of MLS entries checking CONCRE appears inconsistent with the descriptive text.

-Double-wall construction is strongly supported by the MLS data, with 18 of 20 listings reporting DOUWAL.
-The remarks do not explicitly say “double wall,” but there is no evidence suggesting the feature disappeared, and the near-universal MLS consensus makes this highly reliable.
+Double-wall construction is supported by the MLS pattern, with 14 of 20 listings marked DOUWAL.
+The remarks do not explicitly say 'double wall,' but the feature appears repeatedly in the underlying MLS data and there is no sign of a corrective trend in the remarks.

 No analysis available